MIT-SPARK/config_utilities/README.md

 - Some others that I need to double check.

-# Old

-# Sort of nice but not high prio feature requests
+# Previous: Sort of nice but not high prio feature requests
 - [ ] Refactor Config checking to get names and types.
 - [ ] Revamp demos.
-- [ ] List-based factory creation for processors
+- [x] List-based factory creation for processors
 - [ ] Make global settings itself a config that can be loaded/saved.
 - [ ] Json support?
 - [ ] Github CI / Release?